Alex Bregman Player Props: Astros vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks seventh in MLB.
+- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks eighth in MLB.

-- Orioles pitchers combine to surrender 125 home runs (1.1 per game), the eighth-fewest in baseball.
+- Orioles pitchers combine to surrender the eighth-fewest home runs in baseball (126 total, 1.1 per game).

-- In his last time out on Wednesday, the righty threw 5 2/3 innings against the Toronto Blue Jays, allowing three earned runs while surrendering two hits.
+- The righty's last appearance was on Thursday against the Toronto Blue Jays, when he went six innings, surrendering one earned run while giving up four hits.

-- The 23-year-old has amassed an ERA of 6.09, with 10.1 strikeouts per nine innings, in 14 games this season.
-Opponents have a .271 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.